MojajiMashau/Bright-Coffee-Shop---Analysis/README.md

 📍 Income Distribution Per Location
 - Three store locations contributed nearly equally to total income.

-🗓️ Monthly Income Growth
+🗓️ Monthly Income Growth<br>
-Income continued slightly increasings from January to June.
+Income continued slightly increasings from January to June.<br>
 The monthly contribution to the total income:
 - January - 11%
 - February - 11%
 - March - 14%
 - April - 17%
 - May - 22%
-- June - 24%
+- June - 24% <br>
 Stable unit pricing is reflected in the uniform rate of increase in quantity sold.

 ☕ Product Category Contribution